-I am so proud of myself — I am finally coming around with lamb!
-I never grew up eating it and did not like it the few times I’ve tasted it (the first time being last year), but haven’t given up.
+I never ate lamb growing up and did not like it the few times I’ve tasted it as an adult, but haven’t given up.
 I realized earlier this year that lamb sausage is doable for me since it’s well spiced, but that’s been about the extent of my lamb intake.

 Anyway, last weekend, Jesse and I went out to dinner and I decided to take the plunge and order a bunless lamb burger.
 It came with a minty olive oil spread on top and oh my gosh, it tasted out of this world with the lamb.
 I raved and raved about it!
 Now, I understand why lamb is often paired with mint.
 My goodness, the flavor is magical!
 Who knew that all I needed to do was taste lamb with mint to truly appreciate it?